andrewrgoss/andrewrgoss.com/content/post/data_engineering_ecosystem_2021.md

   - "data engineering"
 ---

 Recently came across this cool cross-sectional LUMAscape visual that depicts the larger ecosystem of data engineering tools and technologies adjacent and complementary to the problems we are solving.
-Check out the article by following the link below.
+Check out the accompanying report by following the link below.

 <a href="https://lakefs.io/the-state-of-data-engineering-in-2021" target="_"><img src="/img/post/data_engineering_ecosystem_2021.png" "Data Engineering Ecosystem 2021" width="95%"></a>